Plaristote/twilidoc/README.md

         - name:  'some_attribute'
         - short: 'desc is not mandatory'

-The output for the main.rb script is the directory in where you copied the charisma-doc directory.
+The output for the main.rb script is the directory where you have the charisma-doc installed.
 That's all.

 Unsupported features